redmatter/docker-rsyslog/README.md

     docker run -d --name syslog -v /tmp/rsyslog:/var/run/rsyslog/dev redmatter/rsyslog

-The command above will start up the rsyslog daemon in `syslog` container which will result in creating the socket.
+The command above will start up the rsyslog daemon in `syslog` container which will result in the socket being created at `/tmp/rsyslog/log`.

 To share this socket to another container, you need to volume mount just the socket as `/dev/log`.